macintushar/MusiCLI/README.md

 ## Initial Setup

 On the first run, MusiCLI will prompt you to provide the path to your music folder.
 This will be used as the source of your music collection.
-The path will be saved in the `config.txt` file for future reference.
+The path will be saved in the `musicli-config.txt` file for future reference.
+It will also create a cache of all the paths for all files in the `musicli-cache.csv` file for faster loading.

 ## Usage